 The first step in stopping racism is understanding what it actually is.
 But that's not always easy.
 If you're not sure what racism is and what it looks like, that's okay.
-We've put together this handy guide to help you spot and stop racism.
+We've put together this handy guide to help you.

 Have you ever wondered why a black person can say the n-word, or why Asian people can make jokes about their own race, but as soon as a white person joins in, it’s seen as racist?

 Well, the reason why some things are considered racist and others aren’t comes down to three important ideas: history, institutions and power.